scalafx/scalafx-hello-world/README.md

 Crete project for Eclipse
 -------------------------

-If you want to create project that can be used with IntelliJ IDEA, inside this project directory, at command prompt type:

-    %> sbt gen-idea

 If you want to create project that can be used with Eclipse, inside this project directory, at command prompt type: